 Dan from the office sent me an email recently to tell me I had misused a word.
 He said:

-"Just a friendly tip: You used the word flyer on your website.
-It should be flier."
+Just a friendly tip: You used the word flyer on your website.
+It should be flier.

 I appreciate friendly tips, but I resisted Dan’s.
-The reason is that I had researched the options, flyer and flier, and had decided on flyer.
+The reason is that I had researched the options, flyer , and flier, and decided on flyer.
 The dispute about the correct spelling of “flyer” is largely caused by a lack of uniformity and conflicting preferences from different style manuals.

-"Hi, Dan.
-Which style manual do you follow?"
+Hi, Dan.
+Which style manual do you follow?

 My point was that my choice was not wrong.
 It was simply not Dan’s choice.
 He replied in more detail: